Skip to content

 Looking for an Envoy alternative?
 Compare InstaCheckin, Sign In App, SwipedOn, Visitly, and OneTap on price, setup time, and where Envoy still wins.

 If you don’t need enterprise SSO, a 50-integration ecosystem, and a multi-site dashboard for ten offices, you’re paying for capacity you won’t use.
-This post lists five cheaper Envoy alternatives that ship the core visitor sign-in feature set — iPad kiosk app, host notifications, NDA capture, badge printing — at SMB-friendly prices, plus an honest section on when Envoy is still the right answer.
+This post covers five paid Envoy alternatives that ship the core visitor sign-in feature set — iPad kiosk app, host notifications, NDA capture, badge printing — at SMB-friendly prices, plus two free-tier options worth testing before committing to any subscription, and an honest section on when Envoy is still the right answer.

 This is published by InstaCheckin.
 We make one of the apps on the list.
-The criteria below are explicit, the comparison data is date-stamped, and we name what Envoy still does better than every alternative on this list — including ours.
+The criteria below are explicit, the comparison data is date-stamped.
+Where Envoy is the better fit, we say so.

 Who this Envoy alternative shortlist is for